siriscmv/catppuccinify/README.md

 # Catppuccinify

-- A simple tool to catppuccinify images
+- A simple tool to apply LUTs to images
 - Run completely on the browser using WASM

 ## Credits